Bearer/bearer/README.md

 SUCCESS

-14 policies were run and no breaches were detected.
+14 policies were run and no failures were detected.

 ```